irachrist1/andersen-content-dashboard/docs/FUTURE_ENHANCEMENTS.md

 - Easier onboarding for new team members
 - Reduced effort for routine content types

+**Prerequisites:** Media management system, template engine, brand guidelines integration

-## Implementation Considerations
+## Updated Implementation Considerations

-- **Priority Order:** Based on business value and implementation complexity, we recommend implementing these features in the following order:
+- **Revised Priority Order:** Based on business value and implementation complexity, the recommended implementation order for remaining features is:
+  1. Content Templates System (builds on AI assistant from Phase 16)
-  1. Team Assignment & Collaboration
+  2. Team Assignment & Collaboration
-  2. Content Calendar View
+  3. Content Calendar View
-  3. Content Templates System
   4. Content Analytics Dashboard
   5. Automated Content Distribution

 - **Technical Approach:**
-  - Extend the existing ContentItem data model to accommodate new fields
+  - Leverage the enhanced data model from Phases 13-16
-  - Develop new UI components while maintaining the current clean aesthetic
+  - Build upon the department tagging and rating systems
+  - Utilize AI capabilities for template generation and content optimization
+  - Implement proper user authentication and authorization for team features
   - Consider API integrations with social platforms via their official APIs

-  - Implement proper user authentication and authorization for team features
+## Integration with Current Roadmap

+These future enhancements are designed to complement and build upon the features currently in active development (Phases 13-16).
+The AI assistant and rating system will provide a strong foundation for content templates and analytics, while the department tagging system will enhance collaboration and calendar features.

+**Next Review:** After completion of Phase 16 (Q2 2025)

-These proposed enhancements align with the core purpose of ContentFlow while extending its capabilities to better serve Andersen in Rwanda's specific content workflow needs.
+These proposed enhancements continue to align with the core purpose of ContentFlow while extending its capabilities to better serve Andersen in Rwanda's evolving content workflow needs.